-Please note that this product can only be administrated if you have an online VTS Standard Subscription or a local VTS version from 8.11.00 or higher.
+Please note that this product can only be administrated if you have an online VTS Basic Subscription or a local VTS version from 8.11.00 or higher.

 Two arrows connected at the ends are shown and 20 numbered lines arranged in a circle are shown next to the arrows.
 The respondent must state which numbers the two arrows would point to if they were in the middle of the circle.

 Reactive behavior & visual functions

 Between 4 and 5 minutes, depending on the test form.